tobiwg/bril/cs6120/LLVM/README.md

 - Stack variables need mem2reg before DCE can touch them.

--For dead stores, pair DCE with dse.
+- For dead stores, pair DCE with dse.

 - -debug-pass-manager is your friend for checking if your pass actually runs.